-Pls: Donald Musa, SRP, UCSUR Myrna Silverman, Health Services Administration
+Pls: Donald Musa, SRP, UCSUR Myrna Silverman, Graduate School of Public Health Funder: National Institute on Aging

+Period: 09/00-08/04

-Funder: National Institute on Aging Period: 09/00-08/04 Study of self-care behaviors and their stability or change over time among older black and white adults with chronic disease.
+Study of self-care behaviors and their stability or change over time among older black and white adults with chronic disease.

-Intergenerational Programming Quarterly Journal
+Intergenerational Programming Quarterly Journal (IPQJ)

-PI: Sally Newman, UCSUR Funder: Omidyar Foundation Period: 09/02-09/03 Support for the development of an editorial board structure and article solicitation process that results in successful and timely publication of this new Haworth Press journal.
+PI: Sally Newman, UCSUR Funder: Omidyar Foundation Period: 09/02-12/03 Support for the development of an editorial board structure and article solicitation process that results in successful and timely publication of this new Haworth Press journal.